The Saint John’s Bible: Illuminating the Word of God in Minnesota

 Thus, following ancient traditions, the scribes writing the Saint John’s Bible even embellished corrections inserted into the text.

-While the choice of embellishment may vary from those used by Monks in Medieval Europe (I doubt most were familiar with lemurs), the idea is the same.
+While the choice of embellishment may vary from those used by monks in Medieval Europe (I doubt most were familiar with lemurs), the idea is the same.

 And that’s true of everything about the Saint John’s Bible.
-It’s a thoroughly modern creation; but both its form and content would be instantly recognizable to the Medieval monks of days long gone.
+It’s a thoroughly modern creation, but both its form and content would be instantly recognizable to the medieval monks of days long gone.
 Indeed, I think they would be pleased to see this tradition so brilliantly brought to life once again.

 See how the manuscript was created

-Along with the bible itself, the Saint John’s Bible Gallery also has exhibits on how the bible was created.
+Along with the Bible itself, the Saint John’s Bible Gallery also has exhibits on how the Bible was created.

-For example, a display in the exhibit includes one of the computer-generated mock-ups used to determine the exact layout of piece of artwork and word of text.
+For example, a display in the exhibit includes one of the computer-generated mock-ups used to determine the exact layout of each piece of artwork and word of text.
 It also includes a photo of the team at the Scriptorium in Wales holding sections of another of these miniature planning documents.

 Stencils, like the one shown here, were used to provide consistent designs that could be repeated across multiple pages.